sensorimotorai/sensorimotorai.github.io/debates.md

 These issues motivate the need to upgrade---or even replace---RL as our go-to framework for active learning.
 That's why we're launching the ***RL Debate Series***, where researchers will defend and debate alternative theories of interactive learning and agency.

-## The first round: 3 presentations + final debate/synthesis
+## The first round: three presentations + final debate

 Meet our three contenders, each ready to get in on the action and defend their favorite theory: